SUNY General Education Requirement

 General: Communicate to gather and convey information.

-General: Behave appropriately and safely in a cooperative learning environment.
+General: Behave appropriately and safely in a shared-learning environment.

-General: Function safely in a welding shop environment.
+General: Function safely in a carpentry shop environment.

 - Extreme noise